rivaldorodrigues/code-kata/README.md

 10. Testing `returnToStart` with two pair of opposite direction ✅
 11. Testing `returnToStart` with tow same directions and tow oppossite direction ✅
-12. Refactoring: Create `countBlockPerDirection` function
+12. Refactoring: Create `countBlockPerDirection` function ✅
+13. Testing a valid walk with 5 `n` blocks and 5 `s` blocks 🚧

+### Pomodoro #4

+13. Testing a valid walk with 5 `w` blocks and 5 `e` blocks 🚧
+14. Testing walk longer than 10 minutes

 ### Utility